-We primarily provide after-school math education services for elementary school students.
 We launched our kindergarten programs in 2015 and middle school programs in 2017.
-In the 2018 fiscal year, our kindergarten programs and middle school programs had student enrollments of 3,387 and 10,432, respectively.
-We have limited operating history and experience with these two programs.
 As we plan to continue to expand our middle school and kindergarten programs, we may need to devote substantial resources to course design, marketing and teacher recruiting.
 However, our efforts to improve, expand, and promote our elementary and middle school programs may not be successful and we may not achieve comparable profitability to our elementary school programs, or at all.
+We also introduced other new courses and may introduce other new courses in the future, which may not achieve expected profitability, or at all.